Stevie Wonder biography

 In 1982, Wonder teamed up with Paul McCartney for the No. 1 single "Ebony and Ivory."
 The 1980s also saw Wonder, who's never been afraid to tackle social issues through his music, successfully spearhead a movement to create a national holiday recognizing Dr. Martin Luther King Jr.

 In recent years, Stevie Wonder's studio production has slowed.
-His most recent album, A Time to Love, was released in 2005, following a 10-year hiatus.
+He released A Time to Love in 2005, following a 10-year hiatus.
+Wonder also put out the concert DVD Live At Last: A Wonder's Summer Night in 2009.

 In 2012, Wonder caught some negative publicity after making a comment about singer Frank Ocean during an interview that some believed suggested an anti-gay stance.
 Wonder quickly cleared things up, however, stating, "Clearly, love is love, between a man and a woman, a woman and a man, a woman and a woman and a man and a man."
 He later added, "What I'm not confused about is the world needing much more love, no hate, no prejudice, no bigotry and more unity, peace and understanding.
 Period."